Class 2020 DPT Curriculum.pdf

 present a capstone project in year 3 before the final clinical internship

-clinical education curriculum incorporates both short-term (1-2 week) and
+clinical education curriculum incorporates both short-term (1-2 week) integrated clinical experiences (ICE) and

 longer (8-10 week) clinical experiences during the first two years of the

-the opportunity to apply and interview during their second year for the paid
+the opportunity to apply and interview at sites of their choice during the application process for the final clinical experience.

 Learn more about Clinical Education.